fengtony686/fengshi.link/_pages/about.md

 <!-- I was born and raised in Hubei, a central province in China, until I came to Beijing for further education.
 I am a fourth-year undergraduate at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, also known as the Yao Class.
 My research now involves algorithmic game theory, online learning, and social networks.
 Also, I have a broad interest in theoretical computer science, especially deep learning theory, reinforcement learning theory, and causality. -->

 My name is Shi Feng (冯时).
 I am a fourth-year undergraduate at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, also known as the Yao Class.
-Starting August 2023, I will be a Ph.D. student at [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/), where I will be very fortunately advised by [Prof. Yiling Chen](https://yiling.seas.harvard.edu/).
+Starting in August 2023, I will be a Ph.D. student at [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/), where I will be very fortunately advised by [Prof. Yiling Chen](https://yiling.seas.harvard.edu/).

 My research interests broadly lie in economics and computer science, including algorithmic game theory, machine learning theory, causality, and network science.
-Recently, I started to look into the theoretical foundation of large language models (LLM).
+Recently, I started to research the theoretical foundation of large language models (LLM).

 During undergrad, I was extremely fortunate to be advised by kind and inspiring professors.
 I am always so grateful to them.
 * [Prof. Wei Chen](https://www.microsoft.com/en-us/research/people/weic/), Microsoft Research Asia